Hostile-Entity/Telegram/README.md

+## Telegram Android Contest, Nov 21

+All the changes are made in **dev_2** branch.

+Implemented:
+1. Restriction of forwarding messages and media from private restriscted channels/chats.
+    - Added nessecary changes to UI
+    - Configured the forward and save restriction logic
+    - Added handling of updates and user notifications

 ## Telegram messenger for Android

 [Telegram](https://telegram.org) is a messaging app with a focus on speed and security.
 It’s superfast, simple and free.